SatoshiFund/satoshi.fund/satoshipie.md

 ## 6. Tokens
 The Satoshi•Pie corresponds to [SPIES](http://cryptofresh.com/a/SPIES) asset ID 1.3.1010 that was created at block [5972460](http://cryptofresh.com/b/5972460) using Bitshares ­blockchain as User Issued Asset by account [satoshifund](http://cryptofresh.com/u/satoshifund) [SF].
 Supply of tokens depends on incomes and outcomes of fund’s capital.
 Every time purchaser sends bitcoins to Satoshi•Pie bitcoin address satoshifund issues SPIES tokens based on a price which is calculated at 12.00 GMT each day.

-Token Price = Value of Assets / Supply
-Purchaser Tokens = Investments / Token Price - Entrance Fee

-The current price of tokens is calculated as fund’s net assets value based on cyber•Rating methodology.
-Every time purchaser sends SPIES tokens to satoshifund account SPIES tokens are destroyed.
-Payout is calculated based on a price which is calculated at 12.00 GMT each day.

-Token Price = Value of Assets / Supply
-Investments = Purchaser Tokens * Token Price - Exit Fee

-The Fund is designed in a way that at any given moment SPIES tokens are backed by 100% of crypto property under management.
-SPIES tokens also designed to be perfectly fungible.
-A purchaser can sell SPIES tokens in the open market.

 ## 7. Economic Model
 The economic model of Satoshi•Pie enables lifetime assets management without management fees.
 Hence, there are 3 sources of revenue for motivating fund managers: profitable decisions, Satoshi•Fund, a continuous development and from investment agents, and new buyers of SPIES tokens.